mattischrome/console-blog/content/posts/2023-albums-08-ebtg-fuse/index.md

 - Electronic
 title: '2023 Albums of the Year #8: Everything But The Girl, Fuse'
 slug: 2023-albums-08-ebtg-fuse
-description: Kiss me while the world decays because I miss you like the deserts miss the rain.
-heroImage: ../../assets/images/defaultHero.jpg
 ---
 ![Cover of Fuse by Everything But The Girl](../../assets/images/albums-2023/ebtg-fuse.jpeg)